Dan Atkinson was raised in Watertown, WI.

-Dan currently offers custom granite etchings to families and headstone companies throughout the Midwest.
-In between headstones etchings he repurposes salvaged bricks into conceptual and functional art, he also creates hand-carved linoleum block prints.
+Dan currently offers custom granite etchings to headstone companies throughout Wisconsin.
+Between granite etchings he pursues his passion of repurposes old salvaged bricks into conceptual and functional art, he also creates hand-carved linoleum block prints.
 Dan is heavily influenced by his time spent abroad and years working on tombstones.
 His work often offers ideas of home, calm, and civility.
 Always with a touch of hope, humor - or despair.
 Feel free to reach out.
 Contact.